jolicode/elastically/README.md

 ### Using Messenger for async indexing

-Elastically ship a default Message and Handler for Symfony Messenger.
+Elastically ships with a default Message and Handler for Symfony Messenger.

 Register the message in your configuration: